Carlosjr5/sem/use-cases/use-case-1.md

-# USE CASE: 1 As an HR advisor I want to produce a report on the
+# USE CASE: Produce a report on the salary of all employees
-# salary of all employees so that I can support financial reporting of the organisation.

 ## CHARACTERISTIC INFORMATION